jefftranter/6502/asm/jmon/README.txt

 that might be installed.
 It will fail if code writes over the break handler code (three bytes starting at $0100).

+Breakpoints are not yet working on the Apple II platform.

 The Fill, Search, and ":" commands accept characters as well as hex values.
 Type ' to enter a single character.